 We are looking for applicants who are strongly motivated, reflective and independently minded.
 The course supports projects that enable you to focus on a specialist aspect of film or photographic practice, along with proposals that combine or explore the relationship between the two disciplines.
 We value interdisciplinary debate that utilises the collective knowledge and experience of students and staff.
 We also offer bridging studies, if necessary, in the Autumn semester for those seeking a January start.

 The MA Film and Photography course enjoys the provocation of a rich programme of specialist visiting practitioners such as Jem Southam, Peter Kennard, Rachel Maclean, Calum Colvin, Wendy McMurdo, Hannah Collins, Lei Cox, Brian Griffin, Paul Rooney, Karen Knorr, but also the wider context offered by visitors such as philosopher Jonathan Rea, artist/ curator/ commentator Alfredo Cramerotti, curator and social historian Anna Douglas, exhibition designer Calum Storrie and Fred Mann, gallery director/artist/record producer.

 Our academic team comes from a wide range of backgrounds with expertise in analogue photography and digital imaging, filmmaking and scriptwriting, fine art, applied arts, history and theory, museum education, critical writing and curating.
 They have extensive experience of working and exhibiting internationally, including the Museum of Fine Art Boston USA, SOFA New York and Chicago, FLICAM China, Saatchi Gallery London.
 The National Art School Sydney and RMIT Australia as well as residencies in Japan, Denmark, Korea, Malaysia and Italy.

 University of Derby students have made a major contribution to the city’s vibrant arts culture.
 Many have taken advantage of the area’s rural and industrial heritage as inspiration and to establish studios, start-up businesses or exhibit work.
-The College of Art has strong community links such as Derby Theatre, Déda, and QUAD.
+The School of Arts has strong community links such as Derby Theatre, Déda, and QUAD.
 Film and Photography students have the opportunity to be involved with international exhibition and conference FORMAT - as participants, exhibiters and interns for some of the world’s most influential contemporary artists.
 The University also has a close relationship with the Malta Film Commission through which past students have gained experience working on location with Directors such as Michael Bay and Luc Besson.